-Police fire pepper spray during Hong Kong Tiananmen memorials
+Police pepper spray Hong Kongers defying ban to mark Tiananmen

 In Hong Kong, which just reported its first locally transmitted coronavirus cases in weeks, police had said a mass gathering would undermine public health.

 But many took to the streets to light candles and stand for a minute’s silence.
-Seven Catholic churches opened their doors for memorials.
+Seven Catholic churches opened their doors.
+Some people held photos of the 1989 events, including a famous one of a man standing in front of a tank convoy.

+Millionaire publishing tycoon Jimmy Lai and Democratic Party founder Martin Lee, who were both arrested in April over protests last year, left a church service together.

-“We are afraid this will be the last time we can have a ceremony but Hong Kongers will always remember what happened on June 4,” said Brenda Hui, 24, in the working class district of Mong Kok, where she and a friend stood with a white battery-illuminated umbrella that read “Never Forget June 4.”
+“We are afraid this will be the last time we can have a ceremony but Hong Kongers will always remember what happened on June 4,” said Brenda Hui, 24, in Mong Kok, with a white battery-illuminated umbrella that read “Never Forget June 4.”

 The European Union and United States both expressed solidarity with the Hong Kong demonstrators’ desire to mark the Tiananmen anniversary.